elgentos/magento2-rumvision/README.md

 Magento2 extension for the frontend implementation of RUMvision.
 You can find more information about rumvision on this page: https://www.rumvision.com/.

 ## Installation
- - Install the module composer by running `composer(2) require elgentos/module-rumvision`
+ - Install the module composer by running `composer require elgentos/module-rumvision`
- - enable the module by running `php bin/magento module:enable Elgentos_Rumvision`
  - apply database updates by running `php bin/magento setup:upgrade`\*
  - Flush the cache by running `php bin/magento cache:flush`